Skip to main content

 • loss of appetite

 Pancreatitis associated with mumps is usually mild.
-But you may be admitted to hospital so your body functions can be supported until your pancreas recovers.
+But you may be admitted to hospital for treatment until your pancreas recovers.

-Viral meningitis can occur if the mumps virus spreads into the outer protective layer of the brain (the meninges).
-It occurs in about 1 in 7 cases of mumps.
+You can get viral meningitis if the mumps virus spreads into the outer protective layer of the brain (the meninges).
+This happens in fewer than 1 in 10 unvaccinated people with mumps.

-The risk of serious complications from mumps meningitis is low.
+The risk of serious complications from viral meningitis is low.

 Rare complications of mumps